Back/Engineering/OpenClaw

 Create a Private Network with Tailscale

 Install Tailscale on all your machines.
-This creates a virtual private network, allowing them to communicate securely with each other and making them accessible from anywhere.
+This creates a virtual private network that allows them to communicate securely, making them accessible to each other and to you from anywhere.

 Deploy an 'AI IT Guy' Agent

-Choose a multi-agent framework like OpenClaw or Hermes to act as your central controller for the fleet of machines.
+Choose a multi-agent framework like OpenClaw or Hermes to act as the central controller for your fleet.
+The agent is responsible for inspecting hardware, selecting and installing appropriate models, and coordinating work across all connected machines.

 Instruct the Agent to Deploy Models

 Use a natural language command to instruct your agent to configure a new machine on the network.
-The agent will connect to the machine over Tailscale and handle the complete model installation and setup.
+The agent should connect to the machine over Tailscale, inspect its hardware, select a model that fits its capabilities, and then handle the complete installation and setup.

 Hey, OpenClaw, check out the new Mac Studio I just bought.
 See what the hardware is, find an appropriate model for my use cases, and load it up.